Skip to main content

 Personal data must be processed lawfully, fairly and in a transparent manner.

 Your personal data will also be shared with the Scrutiny Management Committee ('SMC') and the Internal Audit function of the States of Guernsey, as specifically requested by the relevant controller and only where absolutely necessary for the completion of their relevant functions.
-Furthermore, any personal data shared with SMC and Internal Audit will be limited and processed in accordance with Conditions 5 and 13(b) of Schedule 2 of the Law.
+Furthermore, any personal data shared with SMC and Internal Audit will be limited and processed in accordance with Condition 13(b) of Schedule 2 of the Law.

 2. Purpose limitation